 Beekeepers must be able to recognise bee diseases and parasites and to differentiate the more serious diseases from those that are less important.
 Because of variation in appearance it is possible to mistake chalk brood for EFB and sacbrood for AFB, or the other way round.
 Brood combs of healthy colonies usually exhibit a solid and compact brood pattern.
 Almost every cell of the comb central area will contain an egg, larva, or pupa.
 The cappings of sealed cells will be uniform looking and of an oatmeal colour, each capping will be convex, but not domed or bullet shaped.
-If you have a few cells that are vacant, but they follow the line of frame wiring, it may well be the intrusion of the wire into the base of the cell that causes the cell not to be used, but as shown in the image at right, the regularity of ocurance of such cells will be obvious to you.
+If you have a few cells that are vacant, but they follow the line of frame wiring, it may well be the intrusion of the wire into the base of the cell that causes the cell not to be used, but as shown in the image at right, the regularity of occurrence of such cells will be obvious to you.

-In contrast brood combs of diseased colonies usually have a spotty brood pattern (pepperbox appearance that is called shotgun brood in USA), the cappings are often darker and concave, some may be perforated.
+In contrast brood combs of diseased colonies usually have a spotty brood pattern (pepperbox appearance that is called "shotgun brood" in USA), the cappings are often darker and concave, some may be perforated.
 The capped cells may be more varied in colouration as well as being generally darker.
-The combs may contain scales caused by the dried remains of larvae sticking lengthwise on the lowest side of brood cells, these can be difficult to see, so face away from the light, angle the combs in order that sunlight can shine over your shoulder to illuminate the lower cell surfaces.
+The combs may contain scales caused by the dried remains of AFB infected larvae sticking lengthwise on the lowest side of brood cells, these can be difficult to see, so face away from the light, angle the combs in order that sunlight can shine over your shoulder to illuminate the lower cell surfaces.

 However...
 If you open a hive and you see nice even brood patterns and light oatmeal coloured cappings, do not be complacent.
 You still need to be vigilant and look at every cell as it is easy to be lulled into a false sense of security by the apparently good combs.
 I would say it is easy to miss a single diseased larva or cell under these circumstances.

-Regional Bees Inspectors and their seasonal counterparts will use a technique for freeing the frames of bees that I will describe, but I have a personal dislike of this method, I have seen it performed badly, with many bees damaged and indeed frames broken by heavy handed application of the process, which I found unnecessary with my own stock as they were much less excitable than the majority of bees found in UK.
+Bee Inspectors will use a technique for freeing the frames of bees that I will describe, but I have a personal dislike of this method.
+I (D.A.C.) have seen it performed badly, with many bees damaged and indeed frames broken by heavy handed application of the process, which I found unnecessary with my own stock as they were much less excitable than the majority of bees found in UK.
 I (R.P.) have seen great contrasts in the handling ability of colonies of bees by Bee Inspectors, varying from being very gentle to close on as rough as I have ever seen.
 In the latter the Bee Inspector justified it by saying that inspecting for disease is much more invasive than a normal inspection!
 It seems strange that some can manage it better than others can!.

 Method of examination...
-This text is a direct copy of DEFRA instiuctions.
+This text is a direct copy of instructions.